Der neue Menoza: Plot

 At the same time, the Count is involved in a bitter intrigue; Donna Diana, a Spanish Countess staying in Dresden with her faithful nurse Babet, has been following the hair-raising events in Naumberg.
 As the Count's "lawfully wedded" wife, Diana must now fear being poisoned at the instigation of her marriage sponsor - whilst Dian was in Spain she had been seduced by Camäleon.
 The seduced women then steals from her parents and poisons her own father "to please" the count.

 The Prince goes to Leipzig, leaving Wilhelmine behind in Naumberg.
 She still loves him.
 Mrs von Biederling, on the other hand, calls the fugitive a monster.
 Her only son leaves without seeing his mother.
 Mrs von Biederling persuades her daughter to hate her husband so that she can forget him.

 Babet, who in the meantime has arrived at the Biederlings with her mistress Donna Diana.
 She tells Wilhelmine that she switched the babies of Diana and Wilhelmine; Wilhelmine is the daughter of a Spanish count, a certain Aranda Velas.
 The switch happened in Dresden.
 Count Aranda Velas was staying there at the time with his family whilst employed in diplomatic services at the court.
-Mrs von Biederling travelled after her husband, the captain, to the Silesian war fron and left her newborn in Dresden.
+Mrs von Biederling travelled after her husband, the captain, to the Silesian war front and left her newborn in Dresden.
 When the Biederlings returned, they were given the wrong baby - an ill one.
 The Velas family kept the healthy (Biederling) child.

 Thus Wilhelmine and the Prince are not siblings, and the Prince and Donna are brother and sister.

 At the end of the play, Diana attempts to murder her husband, the faithless Count.
 The Count pulls out the knife from his wound and says aloud "I have been murdered".
 He is bandaged up.

 There is a happy end for Wilhelmine and the Prince.